Ilverism/BlooBarrel/README.md

 * Any *Source code* items which normally appear as Assets in GitHub's native release page are not included for download, nor are they counted in the downloadable Assets counter in the *Release Information* panel.
 * If no downloadable Assets are available for a repo, a warning message will be displayed instead; the *Information Panels* toggle will still be made available, but only the *Repository Information* panel will be visible.
+* This site uses GitHub's REST API to make requests to fetch information about GitHub repositories.
+If you approach 15 requests per hour, you may get a rate limit warning and an indicator of how many requests you have remaining.
+Please do not attempt to abuse the API in any capacity.
+For more information about rate limits for the GitHub REST API, you can check their official documentation here: https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28.

 ---
 ### Credits